 - Read David Brody’s testimony before the Nevada legislature here.

 - Nevada Assembly March 26, 2021 hearing agenda and minutes available here.

 - Nevada Senate May 3, 2021 hearing agenda and minutes available here.

 Expanding District of Columbia’s Public Accommodations Protections to Online Platforms

 In December 2020, the D.C.
 Council extended the D.C.
 Human Rights Act’s public accommodations protections to apply to online businesses, such as social media platforms, overturning the contrary decision of the D.C.
 Circuit in Freedom Watch v.
 Google.
 This will prevent platforms from discriminating in their services and will allow legal action against online harassers who threaten and cyberbully D.C. residents on the basis of their protected characteristics.
-David Brody, who leads the Digital Justice Initiative, worked closely with the D.C.
+We worked closely with the D.C.
 Office of the Attorney General to pass the Bella Evangelista and Tony Hunter Panic Defense Prohibition and Hate Crimes Response Amendment Act.
 The omnibus Act also includes several other provisions to strengthen D.C.’s hate crimes laws, particularly protections for those targeted on the basis of sexual orientation or gender identity.